If you’re looking for tips on how to remove semi-permanent hair dye from your locks (without damaging them), then keep reading!

 What is the hardest hair color to remove?

 Red hair dye and black hair dye tends to penetrate the hair shaft deeper than other colors, making them super difficult to lift.
-Blue is also a stubborn color that fades to green and often stays there!

 But don’t worry, if you’re looking to go from jet black or fire engine red to platinum blonde, a skilled stylist can help make that transition as smooth as possible with the right products and techniques.

-Will a bleach bath remove semi-permanent hair dye?
+Will a bleach bath remove semi permanent hair dye?

 Bleach baths are great for removing hair color.
 But will it work on semi-permanent hair dye?
 The answer is yes!